 The sensation of premonition may be considered precognition at times because there is no clear-cut line between them.
 However, generally premonitions are sense-oriented, dominated by a syndrome of physical uneasiness, depression, or distress that is without discernible source or reason.
-It is an unexplainable feeling that "something is going to happen."
+It is an unexplained feeling that "something is going to happen."
 Precognition, on the other hand, is more precise, involving visions or dream of the event that is to occur in the future.

 For some investigators premonitions can include actions of patients and individuals in magnetic and mediumistic trances who prophesy that their malady or some terrible event, to them, will occur within a certain period of time, and may subconsciously wish to fulfill that prophecy.
 It might be question whether the similar phenomena might occur in a veridical dream or hallucination.
 This is theorized on the conclusion that a post-hypnotic person generally weaves his action into the surrounding circumstances, even though the very moment of its performance may have been fixed months before.
 Therefore this raises the possibilities that fulfillment of dreams and hallucinations might be suggested through telepathic communication to a person from another agent, which may not be far-fetched or impossible.

 Another consideration is coincidence.
 The dream or hallucination of an event could possible coincide with the incident.
 Also, it is possible that impressions, whether they remain vague forebodings or are embedded in dreams, must at times be subconscious inferences drawn from an actual, if obscured, perception of existing facts.
 Such premonitions are by no means to be disregarded.
 However, frequently premonitions, no matter how impressive, prove to be absolutely groundless, where a ghostly visitant issues the warning.